PeppyDays/learn-rust-with-tests/src/rust_fundamentals/iteration.md

 }
 ```

-Unlike other languages like C, Java, or JavaScript, there are no parentheses surrounding the three components of the for statement and the braces { } are always required.
+Unlike C, Java, or JavaScript, Rust requires no parentheses around the for statement components, and braces `{}` are always mandatory.

-Run the test and it should pass.
+Run the test - it should pass.

-Additional variants of the loop syntax are described [here](https://doc.rust-lang.org/stable/rust-by-example/flow_control.html).
+For additional loop syntax variants, see [here](https://doc.rust-lang.org/stable/rust-by-example/flow_control.html).

 ## Refactor

-Now it's time to refactor.
-You can extract the magic number 5 into a constant and introduce another construct `+=` assignment operator.
+Time to refactor!
+Extract the magic number into a constant and use the `+=` assignment operator:

 ```rust
 const REPEAT_COUNT: usize = 10;